J. B. Munro: Early life and education

 Born in Gore in 1936, Munro's birth name was John Baldwin.
 Having had poliomyelitis as a baby, he was a state ward and raised as a foster child.
 At the age of nine he was adopted by his foster parents, the Munro family in Invercargill, and his name was changed to John Baldwin Munro.
 His adoptive father was William Munro and his adoptive brother was Burt Munro, a New Zealand motorcycle racer who was the subject of The World's Fastest Indian.

 Munro was educated at St George Primary (now Fernworth Primary), Tweedsmuir Junior High, and Southland Boys' High School.

 Career

 Munro was a clerk for the Vacuum Oil Company from 1954 to 1957.
 He was secretary for the YMCA in Invercargill, Australia, and Dunedin between 1958 and 1968.

 He was the Southland administrator for IHC New Zealand from 1968 to 1973.
 He was the chairman for the Paraplegic Trust Appeal in 1973 and set up the Fundraising Institute of New Zealand.
 For seven years, he chaired the New Zealand Federation of Voluntary Welfare agencies.

 Munro was the Southland regional chairman of the Commonwealth Games Appeal.
-He was also a member of the Invercargill City Council.
+He was also a member of the Invercargill City Council from 1971 to 1974.